pdorrell/number-zoomer/docs/design.md

 So grid lines are:

+* For fractions to 5DP - not enough separation to display
 * For fractions to 4DP - 1px
 * For fractions to 3DP - 2px
 * For fractions to 2DP or less - 3px (ie in this case, only 1.47 and 1.48)